BTCarpenter/digital-garden-jekyll/_pages/index.md

 ## 📬 Email Newsletter

-I must confess, my email newsletter is highly irregular.
-However, when I do post something new, I'll be sure to send you a quick email and there may be other tidbits that come your way as well.
-Not a great value proposition, but it's accurate!
+I'm fascinated by local church ministry, the Christian life, writing, media, and note-taking.
+When I post something new, I'll be sure to send you a quick email.
+Often, I include related links and other tidbits.

 {% include subscribe.html %}